Toilet Training for Puppies

 Obvious Signs Dog Wants To Toilet

-Watch for the obvious times that your puppy will need to toilet, such as immediately after a meal or a big drink; upon waking up; after a play session; and any other time in between!
+Watch for the obvious times that your puppy will need to toilet, such as 10 minutes after a meal or a big drink; upon waking up; after a play session; and any other time in between.
 Ensure that the puppy is in the correct toilet location at these times.

 Cleaning Up After Accidents